aresPanos/Interpretable-Point-Processes/README.md

 After running the script, details about the given dataset will be printed out accompanied with the predictive performance of the model on a test dataset in terms of average log-likelihood, root mean squared error (RMSE), and F1 score.

 ## Arguments in `train.py`
-The user can define the following arguments before training the model
+The user can define the following arguments before training the model:
 * --dataset: Daraset name; acceptable values [mimic, mooc, retweet, stackOverflow].
 Type: string.
 Default=mimic
 * --Q: Number of past events taking into account for computing the data likelihood.
 Type: integer.
 Default=5
-* --dataset: Daraset name; acceptable values [mimic, mooc, retweet, stackOverflow].
-Type: string.
-Default=mimic
-* --dataset: Daraset name; acceptable values [mimic, mooc, retweet, stackOverflow].
-Type: string.
-Default=mimic
-* --dataset: Daraset name; acceptable values [mimic, mooc, retweet, stackOverflow].
-Type: string.
-Default=mimic
-* --dataset: Daraset name; acceptable values [mimic, mooc, retweet, stackOverflow].
-Type: string.
-Default=mimic
-* --dataset: Daraset name; acceptable values [mimic, mooc, retweet, stackOverflow].
-Type: string.
-Default=mimic
-* --dataset: Daraset name; acceptable values [mimic, mooc, retweet, stackOverflow].
-Type: string.
-Default=mimic
-* --dataset: Daraset name; acceptable values [mimic, mooc, retweet, stackOverflow].
-Type: string.
-Default=mimic
-* --dataset: Daraset name; acceptable values [mimic, mooc, retweet, stackOverflow].
-Type: string.
-Default=mimic
-* --dataset: Daraset name; acceptable values [mimic, mooc, retweet, stackOverflow].
-Type: string.
-Default=mimic
+* --num_samples: Number of Monte Carlo samples used for evaluating ELBO.
+Type: integer.
+Default=1
+* --num_weights: Number of weights used for importance sampling of ELBO evaluation.
+Type: integer.
+Default=1
+* --threshold: Threshold used to determine if two consecutive values of ELBO are close; its value is used for convergence check.
+Type: float.
+Default=1
+* --batch_size: The number of sequences considered at each iteration, i.e. the batch size.
+Type: integer.
+Default=32
+* --max_epochs: Maximum number of epochs used for training the model.
+Type: integer.
+Default=1000
+* --print_every: Number of epochs needed to be elapsed so various metrics to be printed.
+Type: integer.
+Default=5
+* --patience: If 'patience' epochs are elapsed without improvement of the ELBO then stop optimization.
+Type: integer.
+Default=100
+* --use_prior: Whether the prior (and posterior) of betas and alpha (variational parameters) is taken into account for computing ELBO.
+Type: boolean.
+Default=False
+* --seed: Set seed for random number generator.
+Type: integer.
+Default=0
+* --verbose: Set verbose mode.
+Type: boolean.
+Default=True